 - The entertainment and educational value of your visual content

-- Targeted meta information of your website
+- Targeted meta information (meta description and meta tags) of your website

 - Architecture and navigation of your website